 My experience wasn’t as exotic as the one the original explorers had, but I still witnessed the full-blown beauty of the glowworms; something that I can’t still comprehend to this day.

 I descended underground with the help of a local Maori guide, to explore the over 250 meters of stunning underground scenery.
 Along the way, she explained the history of the caves, the science behind the glowworms, and the Maori history associated with it.

-Most of the time the glowworms were too far to be distinguished as a worm, but there were moments in which I could get close enough to them to notice them individually, almost like thousands of independent vertically-hanging spider web waiting for their catch.
+Most of the time the glowworms were too far to be distinguished as a worm, but there were moments in which I could get close enough to them to notice them individually, almost like thousands of independent vertically-hanging spiders web waiting for their catch.

 Actually, there have been a select number of opera and symphony performances here, as well as eight Maori weddings, to date.

 Our guide sang a traditional Maori song, which sounded beautiful in the chamber.
 Naturally, I did not understand a single word, but her enunciation and intonation delivered the feeling of the story behind the song.
 It was peaceful and joyful.
 After her short song, we continued down towards the Glowworm Grotto.

 In order to enter the Grotto, we had to hop on a raft to go deep into the darkness of the chamber.
 First I could see nothing but darkness, but as the raft went deeper and deeper, the glowworm display suddenly exploded in ways never seen before in the cave.